 Investing in ice cream stocks in 2025

-Most brands in freezers at our local supermarket have been acquired by large conglomerates.
+Large conglomerates have acquired most of the ice cream brands in the freezers at our local supermarkets.
 There are few pure plays on ice cream, and it's far from a fast-growing industry.
 Nevertheless, if stable growth and income are among your goals, here are some ice cream stocks to consider.

 1. Berkshire Hathaway

-Warren Buffett's massive business conglomerate has its hands all over the economy.
-Although wholly owned insurance, industrial, and utility businesses feature heavily in the portfolio, so does ice cream since Berkshire Hathaway owns the fast-food chain Dairy Queen.
+Warren Buffett's massive business conglomerate has its hands in nearly every aspect of the economy.
+Although wholly owned insurance, industrial, and utility businesses feature heavily in the portfolio, so does ice cream, as Berkshire Hathaway (BRK.A +1.14%) (BRK.B +1.22%) owns the fast-food chain Dairy Queen.
 (You can sometimes spot Buffett munching on a DQ cone or ice cream bar during public events.)

 Of the companies on our list, Berkshire Hathaway stock is the least focused on ice cream.
 Even so, Dairy Queen is a top name in the business and can be an indirect investment with a scoop or two of Buffett's company.